< Back

 A company should stop applying the measurement alternative when the investment ceases to qualify for its use such as when the investment has a readily determinable fair value, or the investment becomes eligible to use NAV as a practical expedient.
 Companies should also reassess the eligibility for using the measurement alternative each reporting period.
 Additionally, companies are allowed to change from the measurement alternative to fair value provided they do so for all identical and similar investments of the same issuer.
 However, such a change would be irrevocable!

 If you’d like to learn more about the measurement alternative under ASC 321, let us know!
-We have a fun, interactive course on equity securities, which is available as part of our Banking Fundamentals path or available for purchase as an individual course.
-Additionally, we are currently developing our annual A&A update materials and would be happy to include any questions you may have on this topic!
+As mentioned above, we have a fun, interactive course on equity securities, which is also available as part of Banking Industry Fundamentals collection.

 About GAAP Dynamics